Revival Replica Shirts With Detachable Collars

 Our first sample is usually completed two to three months later.
 Although we look forward to this stage, we also have trepidation that our design on paper might not work in reality.
 In the case of this new collection of collarless shirts with separate collars we felt the stud notch at the back was a little too exaggerated on our sample so we reduced it slightly.

-Once the sample amendments are fed back and the finished design signed off it really is a time for even more patience.
-Factories are not sitting around, machines idle waiting for us, we have to be slotted into their schedule.
-We are a small business, of course, our orders are relatively small, we are not going to take precedence over mass production runs.
+Once the sample amendments are fed back, and the finished design signed off, it really is a time for even more patience.
+Factories are not sitting around, machines idle, waiting for us: we have to be slotted into their schedule.
+We are a small business, of course, and our orders are relatively small, so we are not going to take precedence over mass production runs.

 The Big Reveal

-Once the delivery of the bulk order arrives it's then a race to get the shirts onto the website and stock system plus more importantly let everyone know about them.
-We do this predominantly through our newsletter and social media platforms such as Revival Vintage Facebook.
+Once the delivery of the bulk order arrives it's then a race to get the shirts onto the website and stock system, and more importantly let everyone know about them!
+We do this predominantly through our newsletter and our social media platforms such as the Revival Vintage Facebook page, and our Instagram.

 Our aim is always to bring vintage lovers garments that are authentic, good quality and affordable.
 We hope you enjoyed sharing our latest journey with that mission in mind once more.
 We hope you agree we have succeeded with this new range of thirties, forties style formal shirts to enhance your retro wardrobe.

 We are selling the collarless shirts and two collar styles separately plus combination pairs.
 All of which come with the studs you need to secure them in place.
 However, you can of course interchange them with your own.

 The other thing to note, guys, is that if you get lipstick on your collar, you don't have to throw away your entire shirt!